Ex-Mexican governor’s long flight from justice ends

 U.S. prosecutors have publicly alleged since 2012 that Tomas Yarrington accepted millions of dollars in drug cartel bribes and invested it in Texas real estate.
 But Mexico didn’t offer a reward for his capture until last November.

-The current Tamaulipas governor, Francisco Garcia Cabeza de Vaca, said that up until last year, Yarrington — who left office in 2005, and faced charges since 2012 — still had a government-provided bodyguard assigned to him.
+The current Tamaulipas governor, Francisco Garcia Cabeza de Vaca, said that Yarrington — who left office in 2005, and has faced charges since 2012 — still had a government-provided bodyguard assigned to him until late last year.
 The farcical nature of a policeman assigned to guard him while he was on the lam ended only because Garcia Cabeza de Vaca won the 2016 elections and belongs to the opposition National Action Party, or PAN, the party said in a statement Monday.

 Most Read Stories